Menu

 Bengaluru

-India’s GCC capital; 900+ centres, 47% of all GCC leasing in 2024-25; the city where AI research, product engineering, and startup-scale ambition converge in a single ecosystem accelerating skill development.
+India's GCC capital.
+900+ centres, 47% of national GCC leasing, and a single ecosystem where AI research, product engineering, IT enabled services, and startup-scale ambition collide and compound.

 First Order Snapshot